 Mock pulled up at Croki’s side.
-Shading his face against the glare, he studied the little village.
-He spat.
+Shading his face against the glare, he studied the little village and spat.
 ‘Easy pickings.’

 His mount shifted uneasily, stomping and gnawing at his bit.
 Mock yanked at the reins until he settled.
-A big drafthorse, he was over sixteen hands high with ankles as thick as branches and rippling with ropey muscle.
-He had once belonged to a farmer.
+He was a big draft horse, over sixteen hands high with ankles as thick as branches and rippling with ropey muscle.
+He once belonged to a farmer.
 Mock smiled, remembering the attack fondly.
-He had spent hours sharpening his sword the night before, and the man’s belly had opened like warm butter beneath his strike.
+He’d spent hours sharpening his sword the night before, and the man’s belly had opened like warm butter beneath his strike.
 Even now, Mock could hear his screams as he left him to die.
 The farm should still be thick with crows.
-The man was father to six and none had known mercy.
+The man had been a father to six and none had known mercy.